Two excellent questions are answered in this article:

 - Navigation : The navigation of your website is paramount to proper search engine spidering.
 The navigation links should be in text format and use the keyphrase that the target page is optimized for.
 In addition each page must have a link to a central Sitemap that comprehensively lists every page and product/service within your website.

 - Images : If your system can support this make certain to place descriptive product information in the ALT tags for each product image.
 If you can you should also stamp each product picture with your website address in as attractive a manner as possible.
 The result is that search engine spiders will be able to index your product images appropriately and they may be featured in Google Image searches.
 By having your website address on the images you will have the added benefit of potentially receiving business from this search venue.

 Is There More You Can Do to Optimize Your Dynamic Website?

 There are many additional customizations that can be added to a dynamic website to produce efficient optimization results.
 Unfortunately, it would take too much time for me to describe each one effectively.
-If you would like more information on what can be done please give me a ring or drop me an email , I would be glad to help or refer you to someone who can.
+If you would like more information on what can be done please drop me an email , I would be glad to help or refer you to someone who can.

 QUESTION B) Can you maintain the integrity of my design while implementing SEO? – Chriz R.

 My first instinct is to say “yes, of course!” because 90% of the time we do not need to disturb the general integrity of a website when optimizing it (i.e. layout, site structure, the majority of content, etc.).
 Unfortunately, this is not always the case.
 The fact of the matter is that some websites are provided with restrictions that stifle proper search engine optimization.
 For example, it is exceedingly rare but occasionally we are given websites to optimize that:

 * Have content the clients do not want us to touch at all